Goodyear expands UAE footprint with the opening of dedicated tire retail center in Abu Dhabi

 PHOTO

-- Expanded partnership with Swaidan Trading and Tires.ae aims to deliver best-in-class mobility technology and driving experiences
+- Expanded partnership with Swaidan Trading and Tire.ae aims to deliver best-in-class mobility technology and driving experiences

-ABU DHABI, U.A.E – Goodyear, Swaidan Trading Co LLC and Tires.ae launched a brand-new tire and services outlet in Mussafah.
+ABU DHABI, U.A.E.: Today, Goodyear, Swaidan Trading Co LLC and Tire.ae launched a brand-new tire and services outlet in Mussafah.
 The facility marks an expansion of operations in the UAE for the global tire manufacturer, and reinforces the commitment of Goodyear and its partners to offer quality mobility products and services to drivers across the United Arab Emirates (UAE).

 The new distribution center will provide a comprehensive choice of passenger car tires and a full suite of services, including fitting, inspection, replacement and wheel balancing, to serve the UAE’s goal of enabling safer driving on the roads.